 We first created mean stacks by computing the average flux density in each velocity bin.
 Between two and four GEMS were used in the stacks, depending on the transition, with a uniform coverage over the complete velocity range.
 The resulting baseline rms varies from 1.5 to 2.5\,mJy per $80\,{\rm km}\,{\rm s}^{-1}$ wide channel.
-We only obtained robust (${>}\,4\,\sigma$ detections of HCO$^+$(5--4) and HCO$^+$(6--5), with fluxes of about 1.6 and $1.2\,{\rm Jy}\,{\rm km}\,{\rm s}^{-1}$, respectively.
+We only obtained robust (${>}\,4\,\sigma$) detections of HCO$^+$(5--4) and HCO$^+$(6--5), with fluxes of about 1.6 and $1.2\,{\rm Jy}\,{\rm km}\,{\rm s}^{-1}$, respectively.
+PLCK\_G092.5+42.9, PLCK\_G145.2+50.9, and PLCK\_G045.1+61.1 were used to stack HCO$^+$(5--4) and, for the $J=6$--5 transition, we combined PLCK\_G165.7+67.0 and PLCK\_G244.8+54.9.
 Computing median stacks for the same transitions provided fluxes and upper limits consistent with those from the mean stacks, showing that the previous results were not dominated by a few outliers.
 In addition, the average line properties over the sample are better described by a weighted mean stack, where individual spectra are scaled to a common luminosity.
 We normalized the spectra to the average total infrared luminosity of the GEMS using the source far-infrared luminosities $L_{\rm FIR}$ obtained from modified blackbody fits in \citetalias{canameras15} (not corrected for lensing magnification), and created the weighted mean stacks.
 The results and number of detections are stable, except a $\sim$30\% lower HCO$^+$(5--4) line flux than in the mean stack.
 Given the low fraction of lines detected in these three versions of the stacks, we rather focus our analysis on line emission from the three brightest individual sources (PLCK\_G092.5+42.9, PLCK\_G145.2+50.9, and PLCK\_G244.8+54.9).

 \end{appendix}